improvedk/improve.dk/source/_posts/reading-bits-in-orcamdf/reading-bits-in-orcamdf.md

 }
 ```

-RecordReadState is currently only used for handling bits, but I’ve decided on not creating a BitReadState as we may need to save further read state further along.
+RecordReadState is currently only used for handling bits, but I've decided on not creating a BitReadState as we may need to save further read state further along.
 RecordReadState holds a single byte as well as a pointer that points to the next available bit in that byte.
 If the byte is exhausted (currentBixIndex = 8 (0-7 being the available bits)), AllBitsConsumed will return true, indicating we need to read in a new bit byte.
 GetNextBit simply reads the current bit from the bit byte, after which it increases the current bit index.
 [See the tests](https://github.com/improvedk/OrcaMDF/blob/58250bef24265900b6d94ec90be41b0647508b35/src/OrcaMDF.Core.Tests/Engine/Records/RecordReadStateTests.cs) for demonstration.

 ## Implementing SqlBit